abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase4_attack_simulation/lab-steps-phase-4.md

 **Or Simply**
 - A firewall log triggers 4100 (built-in).
-- If that log line also contains “Firewall-Log”, 100100 tags it (and, as written, emits a level-1 alert and we suppress this alert).
+- If that log line also contains "Firewall-Log", 100100 tags it (and, as written, emits a level-1 alert and we suppress this alert).
-- If within 60s the same src IP hits 5 different dst ports, 100110 fires a level-12 “port scan suspected” alert.
+- If within 60s the same src IP hits 5 different dst ports, 100110 fires a level-12 "port scan suspected" alert.

 ## Testing the Rule